Home » About Autoimmune Disease

 Steroids can have side effects and can increase your risk for cataracts and glaucoma.
 If you take steroids for uveitis, regular eye exams are important to monitor your progress and to check for signs of any problems.
 Your treatment plan will be determined by the affected part of your eye and any other health conditions.
 For example, your doctor may also prescribe some medications that control or quiet the immune response for longer-term prevention and management.

-What Research is Ongoing for Uveitis?
+What Research Is Ongoing For Uveitis?

 The National Eye Institute at the National Institutes of Health (a part of the United States government under the Department of Health and Human Services) conducts and funds many studies on uveitis including on causes and treatment.
 Cutting-edge research is being conducted through the Laboratory of Immunology.